 The final challenge

 In the second overdub session, held on November 26, 1967, Lavender Hill Express records the vocals.
 This final session also is conducted at the KAZZ-FM studios, but is recorded after business hours in order to use the long hallway outside the KAZZ studios.
 Again, Rim uses two inputs of the 6-input stereo mixer to feed in the instrumental backing, now sweetened with strings and harpsichord.
 Three of the remaining four channels of the mixer are used to mike the vocals and reverb using KAZZ's ElectroVoice 665s.
 Rim sets up the singers' mikes in the hallway just outside the KAZZ office door, running the cables into the production room.
 Why use the hallway?
 It provides a deep, natural reverb, which is captured by placing a mike at the far end, some 40 feet from the singers.
-A stereo hi-fi amp connected to the mixer output feeds headphones for the vocalists and Rim.
-The vocals are "live" mixed with the instrumental tracks to create the final stereo master – now a third generation tape – for the Lavender Hill Express's first Sonobeat single.
+A stereo hi-fi amp connected to the Ampex feeds headphones for the vocalists and Rim.
+The vocals are "live" mixed with the instrumental track to create the final stereo master – now a third generation tape – for Lavender Hill Express's first Sonobeat single.
 Sonobeat sends the master tape to Houston Records, which cuts the lacquer masters, manufactures the metal pressing plates (matrices), and presses the vinyl 45 RPM stereo discs.

 The final vocal overdub, recorded in a long hallway to add natural reverb, completes the master for Sonobeat's fourth 45 RPM stereo single release

-Recording Visions and Trying to Live a Life is an important milestone for Sonobeat.
+Recording Visions and Trying To Live A Life is an important milestone for Sonobeat.
 It demonstrates that the fledgling record company can produce relatively sophisticated recordings on a shoestring budget, using unlikely facilities as substitutes for real recording studios, and stretching marginal equipment to its limits.
 But, more importantly, it reinforces the fact that even in the '60s small-town rock 'n' roll bands can make recordings that transcend the typical garage sound of the era and compete with national releases from the big record labels.

-Visions, composed by Layton DePenning, and Trying to Live a Life, composed by Johnny Schwertner, remain two of producer Rim Kelley's favorite Sonobeat recordings, equally because they give Sonobeat an opportunity to push the envelope and because they're terrific tunes, well performed by both band and string ensemble.
+Visions, composed by Layton DePenning, and Trying To Live A Life, composed by Johnny Schwertner, remain two of producer Rim Kelley's favorite Sonobeat recordings, equally because they give Sonobeat an opportunity to push the envelope and because they're terrific tunes, well performed by both band and string ensemble.

 One more time...